jatuhurrra/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD student in the <a href="https://nlp.naist.jp/en/">Natural Language Processing Lab</a> of NAIST, working with <a href="https://sites.google.com/site/tarowtnb/">Prof. Taro Watanabe</a>.
+I am a PhD student at the <a href="https://nlp.naist.jp/en/">Natural Language Processing Lab</a> of NAIST, working with <a href="https://sites.google.com/site/tarowtnb/">Prof. Taro Watanabe</a>.
 I'm grateful for <a href="https://sites.google.com/site/hidetakakamigaito">Hidetaka Kamigaito</a>, <a href="https://hshindo.com/">Hiroyuki Shindo</a>, and <a href="https://hiroki13.github.io/">Hiroki Ouchi</a> guidance too.

 My NLP research interests lie in Information Extraction (named entity recogntion, entity linking), Knowledge Graphs, Multimodal AI, prompting in Large Language Models (LLMs) and Low-resource NLP.
 Broadly speaking, I am passionate about applying deep learning approaches to enable machines to understand human language, and facilitate communication between humans and social robots.